MehmetMHY/daudio-ubuntu/README.md

   <img width="300" src="https://user-images.githubusercontent.com/15916367/140458625-cbde3203-11cb-43f8-a614-5a60b35cdcc6.png">
 </p>

+## Acknowledge:
+- This entire project/script was made to address a bug I encountered with my Ubuntu 20.04 setup.
+This bug worked like this, Ubuntu would always default to an audio source that did not output any audio and for some reason, every time I tried to change the audio source to my targeted audio source, Ubuntu would just default back to the bad audio source.

 ## About:
 - On my Ubuntu install, I had this issue where Ubuntu would always default to an audio source that had no output.
 So I would always have to go into settings and change the audio source back to my monitor speakers.
 I had to do this everytime I restarted my PC, everytime I woke up my PC from sleep mode, and everytime I paused audio (like pause a YouTube video).
 This was really annoying, so I made this daudio.py script.
 - Currently, the daudio.py script has only been tested and proven to work on Ubuntu 20.04.
 So it would be best to run this script in Ubuntu 20.04.